1988 British Grand Prix: Qualifying

 After weeks of speculation, Nigel Mansell announced that he would race for Ferrari in the season, encouraged to go to the Italian team by a series of high speed accidents on Friday as a result of problems with Williams' reactive suspension, as well as a streak of seven consecutive retirements.

 Williams struggled during qualifying.
 With Mansell only 13th after the Friday session and Riccardo Patrese 30th and last, some 14 seconds from 26th place, the team's Technical Director Patrick Head made a snap decision to dump the reactive suspension until the end of the season.
 This they did overnight between the Friday and Saturday sessions of the event after previously telling both drivers that changing to the more conventional suspension was next to impossible without months of work.
 Head said in an interview on race morning that "It's a bodge frankly.
 We've put steel mechanical springs and dampers on.
 We've changed the front struts into dampers, designed some new bits and pieces which we machined up overnight.
 We did some new pistons for the front struts...it's a bit of a bodge as I said".

 The grid had an unfamiliar look to it.
 The McLarens were suffering handling problems because of new bodywork introduced that was more suitable for high speed circuits coming up later in the season.
 Meanwhile, the Ferraris of Gerhard Berger and Michele Alboreto got the jump on everyone and occupied the front row of the grid.
 Berger's pole time of 1:10.133 was three seconds slower than the 1987 pole time set by Nelson Piquet.
 Although on pole, Berger was far from confident going into the race stating that the Ferraris could not live with the McLarens on fuel consumption, words echoed by Alboreto.
-For his part Alboreto secured his first front row start since he scored pole in the opening race of the season in Brazil, it was the last time the Italian would start an F1 race from the front row, until the 2025 São Paulo Grand Prix.
+For his part Alboreto secured his first front row start since he scored pole in the opening race of the season in Brazil, it was the last time the Italian would start an F1 race from the front row.
 Senna and Prost qualified in 3rd and 4th place, the first time no McLaren had been on the front row of the grid since the 1987 Mexican Grand Prix and first time in 1988 that neither McLaren was on pole.